dogabudak/parcellab/Readme.md

 This application is using Dockerized Backend with Dockerized mongodb.
 Before running the application, please make sure that the docker deamon is running.
-To start the application with mongodb please simply run the command `docker-compose up -d`.
+To start the application with mongodb please simply run the command `yarn start:docker`.
 This will create 2 containers, one for the application and the other for mongodb respectively.

 If you have somehow docker not installed or if you have a problem about setting up the service you can run it in 3 steps.

 1. Make sure that you have a mongodb up and running.
 2. Copy `.env.example` at root folder to `.env`
 3. Run `yarn seed` to ensure that database is in initial state and populated from csv files
 4. Run `yarn start` to start the service